hpe-dev-incubator/hpe-dev-portal/content/blog/deep-learning-model-training-–-a-first-time-user’s-experience-with-determined-part-1.md

 HPE Ezmeral Runtime Enterprise with the pre-integrated HPE Ezmeral Data Fabric provides all the networking, compute, and storage resources needed to run the Determined open-source platform on premises on Kubernetes.

-## Components of Determined on Kubernetes
+## Components of my Determined deployment on Kubernetes

 <center><img src="/img/detai-lab-environment-architecture-v2.png" width="1332" height="725" alt="Figure1 Determined High Level Architecture on Kubernetes"></center>